 Someone with death anxiety emailed to me the following question, “I am terribly afraid of death right now.
 I don’t really know why.
 I’ve never been afraid before.
 With so many different NDE versions, all claiming to be the one answer, how could any of them really be?”

-Each person’s NDE testimony is their own personal experience of a reality that is far more dynamic than physical reality.
+My answer is that each person’s NDE testimony is their own personal experience of a reality that is far more dynamic than physical reality.
 Detectives know that if you ask several eyewitnesses of a robbery, for example, you will not get exactly the same story and some may even be contradictory or erroneous for various reasons.
-The reasons why near-death experiences are so different from each other are the same reasons why experiences in this world are different (although there are a large amount of similarities).
-I have a web page that gives a more in depth discussion on why NDEs are different.
+The reasons why NDEs are so different from each other are the same reasons why experiences in this world are different (although there are a large amount of similarities).
+I have an article that gives a more in depth discussion on why NDEs are different.

 The question as it exists today is whether the NDE is an actual afterlife experience or dying brains mass hallucinating tunnels, light, and being told it isn’t time yet.
-Looking at this from a scientific view, which is somewhat limiting, the only conclusion is that there is no scientific evidence that NDEs are actual afterlife experiences.
-Perhaps it is impossible to obtain scientific proof short of someone bringing back from an NDE the sandal of Jesus, for example.
+Looking at this from a scientific view, which is somewhat limiting, the only conclusion is that there is no scientific proof that NDEs are actual afterlife experiences.
+Perhaps it is impossible to obtain such scientific proof.

-And then there is Victor Zammit’s outstanding website A Lawyer Argues For The Afterlife which presents very good evidence.
+Here is a good website from Victor Zammit entitled A Lawyer Argues For The Afterlife which presents very good evidence.

-Although there may never be evidence that satisfies the minds of orthodox scientism, I believe very strong evidence will be discovered that will convince most people that consciousness survives bodily death.
+Although there may never be evidence that satisfies the minds of orthodox scientism, I believe much evidence (not proof) that will convince most people that consciousness survives bodily death.

-I have the following web pages that list some of the most fascinating evidence from NDEs that suggest they are much more than only a brain thing.
+I have the following articles that list some of the most fascinating evidence from NDEs that suggest they are much more than only a brain thing.
 Here they are:

 Personally, I am convinced that our consciousness survives bodily death.
 This is my belief which is based on a mountain of circumstantial evidence (see above).
 Not much faith is required when the circumstantial evidence is there.
 NDErs don’t need any scientific or circumstantial evidence to believe in an afterlife because they actually experienced it.
-I have never been to France but I know it exists because of what I have read and seen on TV.
-Perhaps it is the scientific method that needs questioned here.
+I have never been to France, for example, but I know it exists because of what I have read and seen on TV.
+Perhaps it is the scientific method as applied to afterlife phenomena that needs questioning here.

-As for the fear of death, it is completely natural and valuable to have because it is part of our “fight or flight” mechanism that has evolved over millions of years to help humans to be at the top of the food chain.
-However, there is an affliction called “death anxiety” that some people have that can interfere with their life.
+As for the fear of dying, it is completely natural and valuable to have it because it is part of our “fight or flight” mechanism that has evolved over millions of years to help humans to be at the top of the food chain.
+However, there is a clinical affliction called “death anxiety” that some people have that can interfere with their life.
 This can be treated the same way that all anxieties are treated, that is, with medicine.
 There is a wealth of websites on death anxiety and they are worth visiting.

-Of course, everyone is tremendously afraid of pain and suffering.
-Everyone is afraid of death to some degree, but some people have death anxiety so bad that they have trouble functioning in life.
-It wouldn’t hurt to tell your doctor about it also.
+Of course, everyone is afraid of pain and suffering.
+Everyone is afraid of dying to some degree, but some people have death anxiety so bad that they have trouble functioning in life.
+It wouldn’t hurt to tell your doctor about it.

 Also, the overwhelming opinion of those who have died and had an NDE is that death is not painful.
 I have reports from people who were shot, run over, drowned, drug overdose, committed suicide, illness, burns, etc.. and the overwhelming opinion is that trauma to the body immediately causes your brain to produce morphine-like chemicals that eliminates the pain.
 And NDErs generally say that any pain they had was very brief.
 There are even NDEs where a person is yanked from their body before the trauma happens so they don’t feel a thing.
 Read Norman Paulsen’s NDE.
 This phenomenon is not uncommon.
 It is my opinion that this phenomenon happens to people in deadly plane crashes and other very traumatic catastrophes.